In 1993, the Saskatchewan government established a citizen committee to:

-David Dutchak has been involved with emergency management services in the province since 1979 and recently retired as President and CEO of MD Ambulance Care Ltd. of Saskatoon.
+David Dutchak has been involved with emergency management services in the province since 1979 and recently retired as President and Chief Executive Officer of MD Ambulance Care Ltd. of Saskatoon.
 He helped spearhead the national Ambulances for Ukraine project which has seen donated ambulances sent to the conflict zone in that country.
-Mr. Dutchak is a past president of the Saskatchewan Emergency Medical Services Association, and the Saskatoon and Saskatchewan Chambers of Commerce.
+David is a former president of the Saskatchewan Emergency Medical Services Association and both the Saskatoon and Saskatchewan Chambers of Commerce.

 Alicia Klopoushak, Saskatoon

-Alicia Klopoushak is a retired teacher of gifted learners in the Saskatoon Public School Division and continues to serve the division as a guest teacher of creative futures problem-solving classes.
-She has worked with the Ukrainian Canadian Congress (UCC) to establish English language classes for new immigrants to Saskatoon.
-Ms. Klopoushak currently serves as President of the Board of Directors of the Ukrainian Museum of Canada in Saskatoon.
-She has also held leadership roles with the provincial and national executives of the Ukrainian Women’s Association of Canada.
+Alicia Klopoushak is a retired teacher of gifted learners in the Saskatoon Public School Division where she served on many advisory committees.
+She has also worked with the Ukrainian Canadian Congress (UCC) to establish English language classes for new immigrants to Saskatoon.
+Alicia currently serves as President of the Board of Directors of the Ukrainian Museum of Canada in Saskatoon.
+She has also held leadership roles with the local, provincial and national executives of the Ukrainian Women's Association of Canada.

 James (Jim) Shevchuk, Battleford

 James Shevchuk has been a teacher and administrator in rural Saskatchewan for the past 25 years, with positions in Landis, Hafford and North Battleford.
-He is currently a superintendent of education with Living Sky School Division.
+He is currently a Superintendent of Education with Living Sky School Division.
 He holds advanced degrees in Ukrainian Educational History and Educational Administration from the University of Saskatchewan.
-Mr. Shevchuk assists various environmental organizations and Ukrainian immigrant groups.
-He grew up in Saskatoon’s Ukrainian community, is passionate about Ukrainian dance, and is a lifetime member of the Ukrainian Orthodox Church of Canada.
+Jim assists various environmental organizations and Ukrainian immigrant groups.
+He grew up in the Saskatoon Ukrainian community, is passionate about Ukrainian dance and is a lifetime member of the Ukrainian Orthodox Church of Canada.

 Mary Ann Trischuk, Yorkton

 Yorkton pharmacist Mary Ann Trischuk is a member of the Pharmacists Association of Saskatchewan and the College of Saskatchewan Pharmacists.
-She has served on the University of Saskatchewan Senate and the University of Saskatchewan Alumni Association and is past president of the Canadian Federation of University Women (Yorkton).
-She is an executive member of the local and provincial Ukrainian Women’s Associations of Canada.
+She has served on the University of Saskatchewan Senate, the University of Saskatchewan Alumni Association and is a past president of the Canadian Federation of University Women (Yorkton).
+She is an executive member of the local and the provincial Ukrainian Women’s Associations of Canada.
 As a board member of the Health Foundation of East Central Saskatchewan, she continues her work with fundraising activities.
-Her role as President of the Ukrainian Canadian Congress – Saskatchewan Provincial Council allows her the opportunity to help preserve and promote Ukrainian culture and identity harmoniously within the province.
+Her role as past president of the UCC-SPC allows her to help preserve and promote Ukrainian culture and identity.

 Jodi Banks, Regina

 Jodi Banks is the Assistant Deputy Minister, International Relations and Trade, Ministry of Trade and Export Development.
 Her office provides secretariat and organizational support to SURAC.
-Ms. Banks has worked with the Government of Saskatchewan for 25 years, having held senior positions at the Ministry of Agriculture and the Canadian Intergovernmental Relations Branch of Intergovernmental Affairs, Executive Council.
-Ms. Banks holds Bachelor of Arts and Master of Public Administration degrees from the University of Regina.
+Jodi has worked with the Government of Saskatchewan for over 25 years, having held senior positions at the Ministry of Agriculture and the Canadian Intergovernmental Relations Branch of Intergovernmental Affairs, Executive Council.
+She holds Bachelor of Arts and Master of Public Administration degrees from the University of Regina.